Peter Townsend (RAF officer): RAF career

 The first enemy aircraft to crash on English soil during the Second World War fell to fighters from RAF Acklington in Northumberland on 3 February 1940, when three Hurricanes of 'B' flight, No. 43 Squadron, shot down a Luftwaffe Heinkel He 111 of 4./KG 26 near Whitby.
-The pilots were Flight Lieutenant Townsend, Flying Officer "Tiger" Folkes and Sergeant Herbert Hallowes.
-Two more He 111s were claimed by Townsend, on 22 February and 8 April, and a sixth share on 22 April.
-Enemy aircraft had been shot down in 1939 by the RAF from over Scotland's Scapa Flow naval base during the Luftwaffe's first raid on Britain.
+The pilots were Flight Lieutenant Townsend, Flying Officer "Tiger" Folkes, and Sergeant Herbert Hallowes.
+Townsend claimed two further He 111s on 22 February and 8 April, and a sixth share on 22 April.
+Enemy aircraft had previously been shot down in 1939 over Scotland's Scapa Flow naval base during the Luftwaffe's first raid on Britain.

 Townsend was awarded the Distinguished Flying Cross (DFC) in April 1940: